LukePappa/Ourism/p.md

-Our purpose is to love others selflessly.
+What exists is the direct and immediate reality of Divine Love.
+Our purpose is to attune to this reality by cultivating selfless love for each other.